Reliquary (novel)

 Reliquary is the 1997 New York Times best-selling sequel to Relic, by American authors Douglas Preston and Lincoln Child.
 The legacy of the blood-maddened Mbwun lives on in Reliquary, but the focus is shifted from the original museum setting to the tunnels beneath the streets of New York City.
 The book is the second in the Special Agent Pendergast series.

 Plot summary

 The story picks up where the epilogue of Relic left off.
 Two headless skeletons are found in the Humboldt Kill.
 When further decapitated bodies follow, there is suspicion of a second Mbwun monster.
 Major characters from the original book team up with new ones to solve the puzzle.
 The mystery soon leads underground to the Mole people, and even deeper towards enigmatic beings called the Wrinklers.
 In the end, it is revealed that the Wrinklers are led by Frock, who has refined a modified version of the Mbwun plant, created by Kawakita to regain the use of his legs.
 Kawakita also gave the drug to the people who were to become the Wrinklers, later made into his tribe by Frock.
 After going underground, the group kills them with an explosion, vitamin D infused water and a flood.

+Plot

+Part 1

+Lieutenant D’Agosta is with some divers searching for a brick of heroin that was tossed over a bridge into the Humboldt Kill, aka the Cloaca Maxima.
+This is an area of the Harlem river where lots of human waste and other refuse piles up, making the water murky and disgusting.
+Divers find headless corpses, along with the heroin, and D’Agosta tells them to get back in and find the skulls.

+D’Agosta is back to Lieutenant due to office politics.
+The mayor recommended him for Captain, but then wasn’t reelected, so someone else got the Captaincy.
+Meanwhile, Smithback talked with Mephisto, the underground king of NY, who mentioned that some of his people have been killed.
+Margo and Dr. Frock are trying to figure out how a weirdly-boned corpse got that way.

+A New York young man proposes to his girlfriend Tanya at Belvedere Castle, but when he goes into the Men’s room to urinate, something appears.
+A few minutes later, his girlfriend goes into the restroom and screams.
+Seems like the beast killed him.

+Pendergast, posing as a smelly homeless man, appears in the homicide office to visit with D’Agosta.
+He is going to help out on the case, in a semi-official capacity.
+He visits the underground, and is sure that there are several killers, not a single killer as the top police brass believes.
+Top brass is Chief Horlocker and Captain Waxie, both incompetent and arrogant.
+And D’Agosta is being helped by a smart young sergeant named Laura Hayward.

+The second corpse (the one with the deformities) is identified as Greg Kawakita, because of spinal surgery that he had which left some plates in the X-rays of his corpse.